-Except in the event of death, if shares acquired by a participant upon the exercise of an incentive stock option are disposed of by such participant before the expiration of the statutory holding periods (i.e., a "disqualifying disposition"), such participant will be considered to have realized as compensation, taxed as ordinary income in the year of such disposition, an amount not exceeding the gain realized on such disposition, equal to the difference between the stock option price and the fair market value of such shares on the date of exercise of such stock option.
+Except in the event of death, if shares acquired by a participant upon the exercise of an incentive stock option are disposed of by such participant before the expiration of the statutory holding periods (i.e., a "disqualifying disposition"), such participant will be considered to have realized as compensation taxed as ordinary income in the year of such disposition an amount, not exceeding the gain realized on such disposition, equal to the difference between the stock option price and the fair market value of such shares on the date of exercise of such stock option.
 Generally, any gain realized on the disposition in excess of the amount treated as compensation or any loss realized on the disposition will constitute capital gain or loss, respectively.
 If a participant makes a "disqualifying disposition," generally in the fiscal year of such "disqualifying disposition" the Company will be allowed a deduction for federal income tax purposes in an amount equal to the compensation realized by such participant.
+If a participant disposes of shares subject to an incentive stock option before two years after the option was granted, or before one year after the ISO was exercised, this is a disqualifying disposition.